jiridudekusy/uuDockitHelper/README.md

 # How to Develop

 Currently this package does not contains some reasonable code.
 If you want to extend MD -> UU5 and MD -> UU5 you probably need to extend some dependencies or introduce new via plugins.

+Any change pushed into develop is automatically build as Docker image jiridudekusy/uudockit-helper with tag latest (any change pushed into other branch(- master)has tag same as name of the branch).